Meet the

 Project: Low-temperature CO₂ /H₂O splitting over confined transition metal zeolite catalysts.

-About: Rio received a B.S. in Chemical Engineering from MSU in 2018 and is working on a master’s degree in Environmental Engineering though the Chemical & Biological Engineering Department.
+About: Rio received a B.S. in Chemical Engineering from MSU in 2018 and is working on a Ph.D. in Chemical Engineering.
 He is an avid outdoorsman and has a passion for working on real world climate problems revolving around carbon dioxide.
+LinkedIn

 Undergraduate Students